gkappler/CombinedParsers.jl/docs/src/man/pcre.md

 This guide demonstrates constructing a recursive parser with the **[`push!`](@ref) to [`Either`](@ref)** technique by means of a similified parser for regular expressions.

+This page outlines parts of the `CombinedParser` used in the `re_str` macro.
+`CombinedParsers.jl` is tested and benchmarked against the PCRE C library testset, see [compliance report](man/pcre-compliance.html).

 ## Characters and Escaped Characters
 The simplest regular expression pattern is a character matcher.
 ```@example session